watermelontools/watermelon-intellij/README.md

 ## Analytics
 Watermelon [doesn't store your code](https://www.watermelontools.com/post/building-a-code-archeology-toolbox-without-storing-your-code).
 In our commitment to transparency, we made our API (search engine) source-available.

+We use [PostHog Analytics](https://posthog.com/) to track how users interact with Watermelon's IntelliJ Plugin.

 ---

 #### About Watermelon